wp-plugins/buddypress-registration-groups-1/readme.txt

 == Frequently Asked Questions ==

+= Does this plugin show Private groups? =

+Yes!
+You can toggle private group visibility on and off in the admin section

-= Does this plugin show Private or Hidden groups? =
+= Does this plugin show Hidden groups? =

 No, it does not.

-= Is the plugin configurable? =

-Not currently.
-I am planning to add an admin area that allows for re-ordering of groups, toggling group visibility, and more.
+The BuddyPress core makes it a bit difficult to easily get these groups without being a logged in user.
+This might change in the future.
+If it does, hidden groups will be supported.

 = What if the plugin doesn't work? =

-Hit me up on my website and let me know.
+Hit me up on my website (http://hardlyneutral.com) and let me know.
 I only do this in my spare time, so don't expect a super quick response :)

 == Screenshots ==
-1. Screenshot of the plugin listing three groups on the new user registration page.
+1. Screenshot of the plugin listing groups on the new user registration page.
+2. Screenshot of the admin settings menu and options.

 == Changelog ==

+= 1.0 =
+* Prepared echoed and printed text for localization
+* Added semantic <label> markup to the checkbox list
+* Changed the "bp_has_groups()" per_page option to use "groups_get_total_group_count()" instead of a static number
+* Added an admin settings page!
+Woo hoo!
+* Added the ability to change the section title that is displayed
+* Added the ability to change the description text that is displayed
+* Added the ability to display groups sorted by the same options as "bp_has_groups()": active, newest, popular, random, alphabetical, most-forum-topics, most-forum-posts
+* Added the ability to toggle the display of private groups
+* Added the ability to specify the number of groups to display

 = 0.9 =
 * Removed all trailing "?>" tags from .php files